 Walking out onto the expansive field, the first thing which is noticeably different is how beautiful the grass is.
 Seems like a silly thing but when you have been shut in like a hermit from days forgotten it is a welcome sight.
 The warm sun made field level warmer than the press box even though the temperature had not yet broken 40 degrees.
 The view is infinitely better too and there isn't a cloud in the sky.

 Leaning against the home dugout bars, a careful span of the environment displayed a quiet calm before the storm as Tigers players began to emerge, taking the field for morning warm-up.
 First among them was Bryan Holaday followed closely by pitching coach Jeff Jones.

 The dugout seats are more comfortable than one would initially expect.
 Maybe they're new.
 Members of the press briefly gather around the visiting dugout while in the background a Kansas City Royals player loaded a cart with squeaky clean baseballs.

 Max Scherzer wandered to left field and Nick Castellanos greeted a Royals player behind the batting cage at home plate.
-Tigers manager Dave Dombrowski walked onto the field with a hot beverage wearing a maroon polo but no stripes under his coat.
+Tigers President and General Manager Dave Dombrowski walked onto the field with a hot beverage wearing a maroon polo but no stripes under his coat.
 Correction, it was a turtleneck.
 He walked over to shake my hand and introduced himself like he is just another guy.

 Time on the field was brief.
 Brad Ausmus was giving a press briefing and he was all smiles as he sat down, joking that there wasn't any advertising in the background where he sat.
 When asked about how spring went Ausmus said "It was good, wasn't a lot of surprises.
 Got our work done, had a little fun and I think the guys are ready to go."
 Maybe the whirlwind changes in spring didn't affect him like it did for fans.